 When they become overcrowded, their crowns can be separated and replanted elsewhere.

-- Red hot poker seeds require stratification (a cold period) but you only need to do this if someone has given you seed from their garden.
-Seed producers will have already stratifed their seeds before sale.
+- Red Hot Poker seeds require stratification (a cold period), but you only need to do this if someone has given you seed from their garden.
+Seed producers will have already stratified their seeds before sale.

 - Plant in trays or pots in the greenhouse, but protect from direct sunlight until the seedlings are up.